 The Princeton Review chose the colleges for its book based on data it collects annually from surveys of 2,000 college administrators about their institutions’ academic offerings.
 For its selection of profiled schools for the book, the company also reviews data from its surveys of college students attending the schools.
 Only about 14% of America’s 2,700 four-year colleges make the book.

 LTU was also featured on Princeton Review’s “Best Midwestern” colleges and “Best Green Colleges” list.
-Only 158 of the 655 four-year colleges in Michigan and eight other Midwestern states made the Best Midwestern list.
-Just 420 of the nation’s 2,700 four-year colleges made the Green Colleges list.
+Only 151 of more than 600 four-year colleges in Michigan and nine other Midwestern states made the Best Midwestern list.
+Just 511 of the nation’s 2,700 four-year colleges made the Green Colleges list.

-The Princeton Review does not rank the colleges in the book from 1 to 388.
-The company’s 85-question student survey asked students to rate their colleges on dozens of topics and report on their campus experiences.
+The Princeton Review does not rank the colleges in the book from 1 to 390.
+The company’s student survey asked 168,000 students to rate their colleges on dozens of topics and report on their campus experiences.
 Information on the survey process and methodology for the ranking lists can be found at princetonreview.com/college-rankings/ranking-methodology.

 The prestigious Brookings Institution has consistently shown Lawrence Technological University as providing value to students and alumni.
 The most recent study (from 2015) ranked Lawrence Technological University fifth in the country for providing the most value-added in preparing its graduates for well-paying occupations.